Get a clear perspective and clarify the future for a new ministry, together.

 A church merger tends to be successful when both congregations understand who leads and who follows.

-That results in healthy congregations, increased attendance, volunteers, financial sustainability and multiplied impact—more of all of it in the months and years that follow than even when the merger first takes place.
+That results in healthy congregations, increased engagement, volunteers, financial sustainability and multiplied impact—more of all of it in the months and years that follow than even when the merger first takes place.

 10 Crucial Merger Conversations

 Is there alignment between the two churches on doctrinal and social issues?